Japanese asset price bubble: Zero interest-rate policy

 The central bank imposed a zero-interest policy in the late 1990s to get the economy out of recession after the bubble crisis.
 The nominal interest rate was reduced from 2% to 0.5% in 1995.
 Consecutively, the central bank reduced the interest rate to 0.32% and to 0.05% in 1998 and 1999 respectively.
 It is called the zero-interest policy as the central bank lowered the interest rate as close to 0% as possible.
 The objective of zero interest rate was to stimulate the economy by making it easier for companies to borrow funds from banks and helping them make investments.
 As the GDP growth rate recovered back to 3% in 2000 first time after 1996, the government perceived it as the beginning of recovery from recession and stopped the zero interest rate policy by raising the interest rate to 1%.
 However, the GDP growth rate again tanked to 0.5% the next year in 2001, and the central bank ended up reducing the interest rate again to 0.35% in 2001.
 Overall, the depression after the bubble crisis was longer than expected.
 In addition, the uncertainty about the future of the economy was high during the recession, and therefore, lowering the interest rate was not so effective in stimulating investment and the economy overall at that time.
 The government took the policy of quantitative easing, in 2001.
 They expanded the maximum amount of deposits in the central bank and lowered the call rate between banks nearly to zero.
 This marked a better policy for recovering the economy.
 The economy recovered slowly after 2001, and the quantitative easing was stopped in 2006.

-Media

-The Japanese asset price bubble is spotlighted in the NHK's series A Portrait of Postwar Japan (2015), Episode 2: "The Bubble and the Lost Decades".
-The documentary creators obtained information from interviews with more than one hundred key figures of the bubble.

-The video game Yakuza 0 developed by Sega takes place in late 1988 during the Japanese asset price bubble and references the bubble.